hashobject/blog.hashobject.com/resources/posts/2014-01-10-places-to-hangout-with-hackers-around-the-world.md

 ---
 ## Intro

-Everytime I visit new city I want to know the place where all hackers/startupers/bright minds hangout.
+Everytime I visit new city I want to know places where all hackers/startupers/bright minds hangout.
 That is why I decided to create (and update over time) the list of places I personally visited over years.
 This list includes coworking spaces, cafes etc.